Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

     </privileges>
     ```

-2. To use the methods and properties of the `Tizen.Applications.Alarm` and `Tizen.Applications.AlarmManager` classes, include the [Tizen.Applications](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.html) namespace in your application:
+2. To use the methods and properties of the `Tizen.Applications.Alarm` and `Tizen.Applications.AlarmManager` classes, include the [Tizen.Applications](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.html) namespace in your application:

-    ```
+    ```csharp
     using Tizen.Applications;
     ```

-3. To use the methods and properties of the [Tizen.Applications.Notifications](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Notifications.html) namespace to make an alarm send a notification, include the namespace in your application:
+3. To use the methods and properties of the [Tizen.Applications.Notifications](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.html) namespace to make an alarm send a notification, include the namespace in your application:

-    ```
+    ```csharp
     using Tizen.Applications.Notifications;
     ```